Aiken residents ground away barriers during Coffee with a Cop

-Friday's Coffee with a Cop – the first of its kind since to be held in Aiken since January – allowed local residents and law enforcement to cross the bridge between citizen and officer.
+Friday's Coffee with a Cop – the first to be held in Aiken since January – allowed residents and law enforcement officers to cross the bridge between citizen and officer.

-Residents and officers with the Aiken Department of Public Safety sipped coffee under their face masks as they traveled down an avenue of questions and answers about officers' roles in the community and residents' concerns on various topics during the event held at the Lessie B. Price Aiken Senior and Youth Center.
+Residents and officers with the Aiken Department of Public Safety sipped coffee under their face masks as they discussed the role of officers in the community and residents' concerns on various topics during the event at the Lessie B. Price Aiken Senior and Youth Center.

-Despite nearly a year of community tension involving the coronavirus pandemic and local protests spurred from the Black Lives Matter movement, Friday's event remained peaceful, with residents and officers maintaining a level of respect toward one another as conversation and caffeine poured smoothly.
+Despite nearly a year of community tension involving the coronavirus pandemic and local protests spurred from the Black Lives Matter movement, Friday's event was peaceful, with residents and officers maintaining a level of respect toward one another as conversation and caffeine flowed smoothly.

 Kabel is currently attending Aiken Public Safety's Citizens Academy, a program that allows citizens to become acquainted with activities of their local police departments, and attended the event to view officers' interpersonal relationships with residents.